Banks far from hitting Paris climate targets, groups warn

 The AP sought comment from these banks on several occasions, but none responded.

-Each year, a body known as the Financial Stability Board, based in Basel, Switzerland, and created by G20 heads of state and governments, gauges which banks in the world are most influential, as judged by size and how integral they are to the global financial system.
+Each year, a body known as the Financial Stability Board, based in Basel, Switzerland and created by the Group of 20 heads of major economies, gauges which banks in the world are most influential based on their size and importance to the global financial system.
 The world's four most influential banks in 2021 -- JPMorgan Chase, BNP Paribas, Citigroup and HSBC -- each were assessed at zero in two or three areas in the evaluation.
 Climate governance was the only category where all were judged to be making substantial progress.

 By email, Citigroup and JPMorgan both declined to comment.
 Both banks published targets to align the company's practices with the Paris goal in spring 2021.

 In a statement, BNP Paribas said it has made new climate commitments, including a 25% reduction in oil financing, since Feb.
 25, the last date included in the research.
-The bank reasserted its commitment to a carbon-neutral economy by 2050, and limiting global warming to 1.5┬░ C. BNP Paribas has implemented "pioneering policies" to protect the climate and biodiversity, especially on forests, it said.
+The bank reasserted its commitment to achieving a carbon-neutral economy by 2050 and limiting global warming to 1.5 C. BNP Paribas has implemented "pioneering policies" to protect the climate and biodiversity, especially in forests, it said.
 It will "progressively reduce its exposure" to companies that won't decarbonize fast enough.

 An HSBC spokesperson said via email the bank is also committed to net zero, adding: "We recognize that our global footprint means we can play a critical role."
 The IIGCC report "acknowledges the progress we have already made," she said, including a commitment to phasing out coal financing.
 The bank is reviewing its climate and energy policies, the spokesperson said.